Call Us

 This page has been clinically reviewed by Adam O’Hagan, rTMS Co-ordinator at Priory Wellbeing Centre Harley Street in April 2024.

-Repetitive transcranial magnetic stimulation (rTMS) is an innovative and evidence-based approach that’s revolutionising the treatment landscape for depression. rTMS is getting increasing attention for its non-invasive nature and effectiveness in alleviating symptoms of depression.
+Repetitive transcranial magnetic stimulation (rTMS) is an innovative and evidence-based approach that’s revolutionising the treatment landscape for depression and OCD. rTMS is getting increasing attention for its non-invasive nature and effectiveness in alleviating symptoms of these mental health conditions.

-rTMS is a non-invasive method for treating depression that’s been approved by the National Institute for Health and Care Excellence (NICE).
-During an rTMS session, electromagnetic coils are placed on your scalp in order to deliver magnetic pulses to your brain. rTMS specifically targets areas of the brain that are involved in mood control, which means it can help to alleviate the symptoms of depression and improve wellbeing.
+During an rTMS session, electromagnetic coils are placed on your scalp in order to deliver magnetic pulses to your brain. rTMS specifically targets areas of the brain that are involved in mood control, which means it can help to alleviate the symptoms of your mental health conditions, and improve wellbeing.

 “rTMS is a novel and very promising treatment for depression and is safe and effective.
 It's particularly useful where other treatment approaches haven't worked and has fewer adverse effects than other pharmacological or physical treatments.”